ecds-archives/Twap/methods.rst

 - Broke out User information into a seperate TwitterUser table and related tweets to that
 - Added TwitterCoordinate and TwitterGeo tables to capture that information when present.

+Notes:

-Note:  15 Oct 2011:  App stopped harvesting when twitter appeared to crash.
+    * 15 Oct 2011:  App stopped harvesting when twitter appeared to crash.
 Lost data from roughly 7 hours of data from about 16:00 to 23:00 UTC.
 Noticed.
 Killed hung process and restarted usnig 'screen python manage.py twitterharvest'
+    * 19 Oct 2011:  App stoopped harvesting for 18 hours.
+Twitter or MySQL appeard to crash.
+Restarted
+    * 20 Oct 2011 10:23 am:  Modified search criteria to grab tweets with '#ows' or '#occupy' instead of specific occupy derivatives.